|

 worker setting

-stones in a piece of sidewalk art, I noticed he was
+stones in a piece of sidewalk art on Douglas Street, I noticed he was

 using a table knife to fill and dress the openings.
 He allowed that he’d